Washington Court House Dental – Dental Exams

 Is a Dental Cleaning the Same Thing as a Dental Exam?

-Because dental exams and professional cleanings take place within the same appointment window, you may think that they’re the same treatment, but they’re not.
+Because dental exams and professional cleanings are both preventive dental services and often take place within the same appointment window, you may think that they’re the same treatment, but they’re not.
 They are two separate procedures that have their own unique steps and benefits.
 A dental cleaning is usually performed by a dental hygienist and is done specifically to remove plaque and tartar build-up from a patient’s teeth that couldn’t otherwise be removed by regular brushing and flossing.
 On the other hand, a dental exam is performed by a dentist and entails a thorough evaluation of the patient’s oral health to identify, treat, and prevent potential oral health concerns from progressing.

 How Long Does a Dental Exam Take

 The amount of time that your dental exam will take depends on the condition of your mouth, whether your appointment is an initial or periodic exam, as well as what treatments the dentist recommends.
 For instance, initial dental exams can take anywhere from 15 to 60 minutes, depending on the amount of information that must be charted and how quickly the patient’s mouth can be assessed.
 For most patients, however, regular six-month dental exams take less than thirty minutes, unless there has been a significant change in the patient’s oral health within the last six months.

 Bi-annual routine dental exams are covered by most dental insurance plans.
 For more information on what your particular dental insurance policy covers, please contact our office.

 How Often Should I Get My Teeth Examined